adcondev/my-learning-notes/RED2000/NOTES.md

 - I am working on the planning of a features based on the automatic calculation of maximun printable width in pixels and characters.
 Limits are taken in count for other packages likes `tables` and `images`.
 I am starting with the implementation.
 - I was planning the new `emulator` that will help `poster` to print in very generic printers and emulate printer.
 Also, it will help to make instantaneus digital tikets to be sended throgh mail or other means.
 I identified the `gg` package which is a graphics rendering library for Go.
 It is a good candidate for the emulator.

+## 🗓️ **WEEK 23: TBD**

+**Period:** December 8 - December 12, 2025

+- I will continue working on the emulator for the printer.
+I will try to implement it in the `poster` package.
+I have nice first implementation, it is not perfect but it works.
+For now the `package emulator` is capable of creating a PNG image with some ticket data.
+It looks like zoomed in letters, i had to check if it is related to the font embedding, i have to make sure the `.tff` files are being embedded into the binary.
+What i will try tomorrow is to make it work with the JSON ticket representation package, by adding a flag called `"render": "emulator" or "printer"`.
+I will review a descriptive name for the flag.
+So far, so good.
+- I also created a repo called `personal-vps`, i did work on Terraform, Ansible and Docker Compose to replicate my actual VPS.
+I docuemented the scripts and learnings in the repo.

 ---

 ## 🎯 **Current Focus Areas**